• Skip to primary navigation

 Curried Cauliflower Soup in a Red Pot with a Spoon

-Serve your curried cauliflower soup with a sprinkle of fresh cilantro.
+• Ladle the soup into bowls and top each with a sprinkle of fresh cilantro.

 Bowl of Curried Cauliflower Soup Topped with Cilantro and Cauliflower Florets

-• Can I substitute another variety of non-dairy milk?
-You can, but the soup won't be as rich.
+Can I substitute another variety of non-dairy milk for the coconut milk?

 Creamy Curried Cauliflower Soup